Karan Johar: Widespread success (2006–10)

+Continued success and experimental projects (2012–18)

 For his next feature film Student of the Year (2012), Johar chose not to cast established actors for his lead roles and instead recruited three debutante actors (Sidharth Malhotra, Alia Bhatt and Varun Dhawan).
 The plot revolved around the quest of a group of students who are all gunning for the title of "Student of the Year" at their college.
-The film was a moderate commercial success and received mixed reviews from critics.
+The film emerged as a moderate commercial success and received mixed reviews from critics.
 Some called it "supremely entertaining and enjoyable," while others called it "a film which suffers from the lack-of-a-story syndrome."

 Johar then teamed up with Zoya Akhtar, Anurag Kashyap, and Dibakar Banerjee for Bombay Talkies (2013), an anthology film released to celebrate the centenary year of Hindi cinema.
-Each of the directors made one short film to contribute to the large anthology.
+Each of these directors made one short film to contribute to the large anthology.
 The plot of Johar's film followed a magazine editor (Rani Mukerji) who discovers that her husband (Randeep Hooda) is gay after an interaction with an intern at her office (Saqib Saleem).
-The film did not perform well at the box office, but earned positive reviews from critics.
+The film did not perform well at the box-office, but earned positive reviews from critics, with major praise for Johar's segment earning him a nomination for the Queer Palm award at the 2013 Cannes Film Festival.

 Johar's next directorial venture was the musical romantic drama Ae Dil Hai Mushkil (2016).
 The film featured Ranbir Kapoor as a man dealing with an unrequited love for his best friend, played by Anushka Sharma.
 It also featured Aishwarya Rai Bachchan as an older woman who engages in a brief relationship with Kapoor's character, and Fawad Khan as the love interest of Sharma's character.
-The film emerged as a major blockbuster at the box office and received mixed-to-positive reviews from critics, who called it "Johar's most grown-up film yet."
+The film emerged as his fifth major blockbuster at the box-office and received positive reviews from critics, who called it "Johar's most grown-up film yet."
+Ae Dil Hai Mushkil earned him his fifth nomination for the Filmfare Award for Best Director.

 Johar teamed up again with Zoya Akhtar, Anurag Kashyap, and Dibakar Banerjee for Lust Stories (2018), an anthology film released on Netflix that served as a follow-up to Bombay Talkies.
 The film was praised for its exploration of female sexuality, a subject rarely dealt with in Indian films.
 Johar's segment revolved around a newly married schoolteacher (Kiara Advani) whose husband (Vicky Kaushal) fails to recognize her lack of sexual satisfaction.